iarsystems/visual-state-demo/README.md

 ## Running the examples
-The IAR Visual State project designs a finite-state machine (FSM) that models three colored LEDs similar to a traffic lights device behavior.
+The IAR Visual State project designs a finite-state machine (FSM) that models a simplified traffic lights device.
 There are two modes of operation: `<full>`, which includes an additional state named "State_all" where "Red", "Yellow" and "Green" are all turned on, or `<reduced>` where transitions from/to "State_all" are simply excluded.

 ![image](https://user-images.githubusercontent.com/54443595/229726371-7de85b14-b0fc-4dd3-939c-28d01d7335ea.png)